mohamaddiwany/seetree-assignment/README.md

 flask run
 ```
 Go over the [localhost](https://127.0.0.0:5000) with port 5000 because flask run with that port
-From there you can go to home page and navigate by choosing pictures and functions or use the url
-/health: will respond with “OK” to any request.

 ## Usage - By Docker

 open Command Prompt and go to the file location then tap